TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

     company_url: ''
     company_logo:
     location:
-    date_start: '2019-03-01'
+    date_start: '2020-01-01'
     date_end: ''
     description: |2-
-        Research of Violence detection techniques using:
+        Research and python implementation of:

-        * Deep learning methods such as Transformer, Attention, GNN, and AE using customized loss function and maximum likelihood principle
+        * Advanced deep learning methods such as Transformer, Attention, GNN, and AE using customized loss function and maximum likelihood principle
-        * Probabilistic deep learning, unsupervised learning, and generative modeling such as VAE, GAN, pix2pix, Cycle GAN, Normalizing flows
+        * Probabilistic deep learning, unsupervised learning, and generative modeling such as VAE, GAN, pix2pix, Cycle GAN, Normalizing flows, PixelCNN and WaveNet
-        * Published 2 IEEE international Conference papers at MVIP and IKT
-        * Published 2 journal paper at multimedia tools and applications (Q1) and visual computer (Q2) journals
+        * Published 2 IEEE Conference papers at ICCKE and IKT, Published 1 journal paper at multimedia tools and application, submitted 1 journal paper at visual computer

   - title: Master Researcher
     company: University of Guilan
     company_url: ''
     company_logo:
     location:
-    date_start: '2015-09-01'
+    date_start: '2016-01-01'
-    date_end: '2019-02-31'
+    date_end: '2020-12-31'
     description: |2-
         Research and python implementation of:

+        * Research and application of machine learning, deep learning, pattern recognition and its application for computer vision
-        * Programming implementation of various image processing techniques for abnormal human behaviour detection such as object detection, motion estimation, segmentation, feature extraction, feature matching, and optimization
+        * Programming implementation of various image processing techniques such as object detection, tracking, motion estimation, segmentation, feature extraction, feature matching, and optimization
-        * Published 1 IEEE international Conference paper at ICCKE

 design:
   columns: '2'